-Even during my pregnancy I knew something was wrong with my baby.
-Then we did not have gynaecologists and my GP, Dr Geller, delivered Vic on the 31st of August 1974 after a 27.5 hour labour… I gained (3.6kg’s) 8 pounds during my pregnancy.
+Even during my pregnancy, I knew something was wrong with my baby.
+Then we did not have gynecologists and my GP, Dr. Geller, delivered Vic on the 31st of August 1974 after a 27.5-hour labor… I gained (3.6kg’s) 8 pounds during my pregnancy.
 Vic weighed 2.5kg’s at birth.
 That alone should have been a red alert!

 My Dad kept saying “there is something wrong with this baby”.
 I got so angry with him when he said that and retaliated by saying “the only thing that is wrong with her is her brilliant brain…”

 Vic was diagnosed with Osteogenesis Imperfecta at 18 months.